 Figure 5.3 land Cover in the Doñana SES in 2000

 In the early part of the 20th century, the population of the area was small, and the wetland ecosystems were largely intact.
 It supported a small scale, subsistence economy that depended upon a range of provisioning ecosystem services.
 This situation started to change, however, after about 1930 with efforts to establish a more market-based economy.
 Land reclamation occurred and the development of intensive agriculture began.
 Between 1929 and 1956, private companies drained large areas of the marshes in order to cultivate rice and from 1959 through to 1978 further transformations occurred as a result of State sponsored initiatives.
 The Plan Almone-Marismas, a major project to irrigate crop with groundwater was implemented in the 1970’s, and this resulted in the creation of about 8,000 ha of permanently irrigated land.
 Over the same period State action also resulted in the establishment of extensive forest plantations of eucalyptus and pine were established in the dune areas for wood and pulp production, and tourist pressures along the coast also increased from about 1970 onwards.
-The beaches of the area were declared of ‘national interest for tourism’, resulting in the major urban development of Matalascañas, on the edge of the Doñana National Park and within the Natural area (Figures 5-1 and 5-2).
+The beaches of the area were declared of ‘national interest for tourism’, resulting in the major urban development of Matalascañas, on the edge of the Doñana National Park and within the Natural area (Figure 5.3Figure 5.2).

 Table 5.1: Changes in land-cover in the 1956-2006 period (Modified from Zorrilla, 2006)